watem-sedem/watem-sedem/README.rst

 ================
 The executables of all releases can be found on
 `the release page <https://github.com/cn-ws/cn-ws/releases>`_.
-The source code can be clone or downloaded via the main page. **Note that you need to clone the directory via HTTPS or SSH to access the testfiles of the molenbeek (subdirectory ``testfiles``)**.
+The source code can be cloned or downloaded via the main page. **Note that you need to clone the directory via HTTPS or SSH to access the testfiles of the molenbeek (subdirectory ``testfiles``)**.
 The testfiles are not pulled correctly when downloading the package via ZIP due to using `Git Large File Storage